Polar Encoding: A Simple Baseline Approach for Classification with Missing Values: Conclusion

 \section{Conclusion}

+In this paper we have presented polar encoding, a novel method to represent missing values of categorical and $[0, 1]$-valued attributes.
+We have argued that in the context of classification, it presents a good baseline approach for missing values because it is modular, conservative, simple and performant.

-In this paper we have presented the polar encoding of categorical and $[0, 1]$-valued attributes as a solution for the representation of missing values.
-It preserves the information encoded in their distribution, does not require the use of imputation, and can be easily used as input for existing machine learning algorithms.
-For distance-based algorithms, it ensures that missing values are equidistant from all non-missing values, while for decision tree algorithms, it allows splits to choose how to group missing values.
+In particular, polar encoding is more conservative than the current baseline, mean/mode imputation with missing-indicators, because it does not just preserve the information from missing values, but also does not pre-suppose their contribution to the classification problem, as it avoids imputation altogether.
+For distance-based algorithms, it ensures that missing values are equidistant from all non-missing values.
+For decision tree algorithms, it allows missing values to be grouped on either side of each split.
+This latter behaviour corresponds to the existing MIA approach, with the crucial difference that polar encoding can be combined with all sorts of classification algorithms, which do not have to be adapted for this purpose.

-We have provided further justification for our proposal by giving a formal definition of barycentric attributes, and showing that they can be understood as fuzzified categorical attributes and also generalise $[0, 1]$-valued attributes.
-Moreover, the normalised representation of barycentric attributes reduces to traditional one-hot encoding for categorical values.
-Because this representation is slightly redundant, using one more dimension than strictly necessary, it allows us to represent missing values as zero vectors, symbolising the absence of information.
+We have provided further justification for polar encoding by showing that it can be viewed as a fuzzification of one-hot encoding, the standard approach for representing categorical attributes numerically.
+We did this by formalising the concept of barycentric attributes, which can be seen as both a fuzzification of categorical attributes and a generalisation of $[0, 1]$-valued attributes.
+Because one-hot encoding is slightly redundant, using one more dimension than strictly necessary, it allows us to represent missing values as zero vectors, symbolising the absence of information.

 Having previously shown that missing-indicators improve classification performance on real-life datasets, in the present paper we conducted an experiment to test whether polar encoding works even better.
-For the distance-based classifiers, this was the case on our selection of datasets, with significant improvement in particular for FRNN and SVM-G. For the decision tree classifiers, the picture was more mixed, but polar encoding improved performance for CART, ERT and ABT.

-Accordingly, we recommend polar encoding as a conservative baseline approach for missing values that seemingly performs as well or better than the missing-indicator approach.
-For classifiers where there is no notable difference in performance, like RF and GBM, practitioners may want to try out both approaches.
+We found that in the context of classification, polar encoding generally outperforms two sophisticated imputation algorithms, MICE and MIDAS.
+Polar encoding also performs better than mean/mode imputation with missing indicators, although this difference is less pronounced, and mean/mode imputation may have a slight advantage with ABT if hyperparameter optimisation is applied.